-Multi-type licensing supports consumption of different license types for Delivery Groups on a single Citrix Virtual Apps and Desktops site.
-Type is a single combination of Product ID (XDT, MPS) and Model (UserDevice, Concurrent).
-The Delivery Groups must use the Product Edition set for the site.
+Multi-type licensing supports consumption of different license types for delivery groups on a single Citrix Virtual Apps and Desktops site.
+Type is a single combination of Product ID (XDT or MPS) and Model (UserDevice or Concurrent).
+The delivery groups must use the same Product Edition (PLT/Premium or ENT/Advanced) as configured at the site level.
+Be aware of the special considerations at the end of this article when looking to configure multi-type licensing for your Citrix Virtual Apps and Desktops deployments.

-If multi-type licensing is not configured, different license types can be used only when configured on entirely separate sites.
-The Delivery Groups use the site license.
+If multi-type licensing is not configured, different license types can be used only when configured for separate sites.
+The delivery groups use the site license.
+For important notification limitations when multi-type licensing is configured, see Special considerations.

 To install licenses, use: